1998 NBA All-Star Game: Players

 This would be the All-Star debut of Kobe Bryant, who became the youngest All-Star in NBA history at 19 years of age.
 It would also be the debut for rookie Tim Duncan.
 Bryant had a team-high 18 points.
 Michael Jordan earned MVP honors, scoring 23 points, grabbing six rebounds, and dishing out eight assists.
 This was Jordan's third MVP award.
 The game featured four all-stars from the Los Angeles Lakers.

 This was the first All-Star game to feature both Kobe Bryant and Michael Jordan.
 Jordan would come out of retirement once more in 2001 and play two more seasons (earning All-Star selections both years) for the Washington Wizards.
 In 1998, Michael Jordan led all the players in All-Star Game votes with 1,028,235 votes from the fans.
 This was also the first year that Shaquille O'Neal was able to play in the All-Star Game as a member of the Los Angeles Lakers as he was sidelined in 1997 due to a knee injury.

 This would be the last All-Star Game until 2000, as a labor dispute caused the following season to be shortened.
-A total of 10 players from this game would not play in another All-Star Game: Nick Van Exel, Mitch Richmond, Vin Baker, Penny Hardaway, Shawn Kemp, Tim Hardaway, Steve Smith, Glen Rice, Rik Smits and Jayson Williams.
+A total of 9 players from this game would not play in another All-Star Game: Nick Van Exel, Steve Smith, Penny Hardaway, Tim Hardaway, Shawn Kemp, Mitch Richmond, Vin Baker, Rik Smits and Jayson Williams.